zouge666/02806-group28.github.io/index.md

 Teams without them had only 35.9%.

 This difference suggests that star players tend to appear in better-performing teams.
-But correlation does not imply causation — is it the star power, or simply that strong teams have star players?
+But correlation does not imply causation.
+Is it the star power, or simply that strong teams have star players?

 ---